metriport/metriport-third-party/.github/pull_request_template.md

   - [ ] _step1_
   - [ ] _step2_
 - [ ] Upstream dependencies are met/released
-- [ ] Release NPM packages
-- [ ] Fern Definition Updated
-- [ ] Release Fern SDKs
-- [ ] Happy-path E2E test created checking new FF flow
+- [ ] Added to [monthly product update](https://www.notion.so/metriport/Customer-Updates-21b4e9d3ad5f4fd68db587a11db28cff?pvs=4) (deprecates a feature that needs to be communicated with customers)
+- [ ] Added to [monthly product update](https://www.notion.so/metriport/Customer-Updates-21b4e9d3ad5f4fd68db587a11db28cff?pvs=4) (introduce a feature that would be useful to customers)
 - [ ] _[action n-1]_
 - [ ] _[action n]_
 - [ ] Merge this